 If your video device has a 15-pin VGA output, plug one end of the included computer cable into the VGA connector on your video source.
 This connector may be labeled "To Monitor" on the video source.
-Plug the computer cable into the Computer 3 or Computer 2 connector on the projector.
+Plug the computer cable into the Computer 2 connector on the projector.